 Larry Watkins represents and advises owners, contractors, and suppliers on construction contracts, project finance, licensing & business regulation, and design & construction litigation, mediation, and arbitration.
-Mr. Watkins is also an American Arbitration Association Panel Construction Industry Arbitrator and Mediator, a Professor of Construction Law (ADJ) at the University of Arkansas School of Law, Little Rock, and a frequent author on and presenter of construction legal matters in Arkansas.
+He is also an American Arbitration Association Panel Construction Industry Arbitrator and Mediator, a Professor of Construction Law (ADJ) at the University of Arkansas School of Law, Little Rock, and a frequent author on and presenter of construction legal matters in Arkansas.

-Before joining Mitchell Williams, Mr. Watkins was corporate counsel for a large engineering and construction company, handling all construction & project finance transactions and managing all construction litigation, mediation, and arbitration.
+Before joining Mitchell Williams, Larry was corporate counsel for a large engineering and construction company, handling all construction & project finance transactions and managing all construction litigation, mediation, and arbitration.
 Prior to practicing law, he was a project superintendent, project engineer, project manager, and senior project contracts manager for some of the largest construction, architecture, and engineering companies in the United States.
 With over 20 years in the construction industry, his knowledge of and experience with all aspects of commercial, public, industrial, energy, and infrastructure projects constitute an invaluable asset to a project team.